-Subsequent to quarter-end, we entered into an amendment to our bank credit facility that extends the facility through September 21, 2012.
-Terms of the amendment provide for an unsecured facility of \$65 million, a reduction of \$15 million from the previous facility.
-During the extension, outstanding balances generally will accrue interest at a variable rate equal to one-month LIBOR plus 1.25 percent with a fee of 0.20 percent on any unused balance.
+Subsequent to quarter-end, we entered into an amendment to our bank credit facility that extends the facility through June 17, 2013.
+Terms of the amendment provide for an unsecured revolving credit facility of \$60,000,000.
+During the extension, outstanding balances generally will accrue interest at a variable annual rate equal to one-month LIBOR plus 1.25 percent and unused portions of the credit facility will accrue a non-usage fee equal to an annual rate of 0.20 percent.